Monday, September 19 through Saturday, September 25, 2022

 I love this press buck for long, gently curved seams such as the back sleeve seam in jackets, hip curves for pants/skirts or center back seam with shaping at the neck and waist.
 I also works well for basting the canvas to the front of a tailored jacket.

-This is about 28 inches long, 8 inches wide and 1.75 inches high at the highest point.
-To construct this, you’ll need two pieces of wood 8” x 28” x 3/4.”
+This is about 28 inches long, 8 inches wide and 3.5 (measured from the bottom of the wood) inches high at the highest point.
+To construct this, you’ll need one piece of wood 8” x 28” x 3/4 for the base and one piece of wood 10” x 30” x 3/4”, two 4” high legs plus wood screws.
 Print out the file for Press Buck here.

-Trace onto one piece of wood.
+Trace onto the 10” wide piece of wood.
 The pattern is for 1/2 the template, so flip and trace the opposite side.
 Cut out with a jigsaw.
 I used two unfinished short legs from Home Depot and attached them as shown.
+My legs had bolts at the bottom.
+I drilled a hole slightly larger than the bolt to allow the legs to sit flat on the wooden base.
 Attach the remaining piece of wood to the legs from the underside so the screws don’t show (countersink the screws so they don’t scratch or snag any surface).

 I used a length of heavy wool and cut concentric shapes as shown.
 You want the thickest part on top of the right hand leg, tapering to nothing along the edges.

 View from the top of layers.
 I cut a paper pattern the shape of the bottom layer and worked upwards.
 Cut a layer of wool fabric, trimmed the pattern down a little around the edges and continued until the shape was built up.
 View from the side.
-The thickest part is about 1 and 3/4 inch high.
+The thickest part is about 3.5 inches high including the wood.
+In other words, 3/4” thick wood plus 2.75” of fabric.

 Cover the entire top with two layers of wool.
 Staple the wool to edges of the wood base.